Bandua

-Bandua was a theonym used to refer to a god or goddess worshipped in Iberia by Gallaeci and Lusitanians.
+Bandue (previously recorded as Bandua) was a theonym used to refer to a god or goddess worshipped in Iberia by Callaeci and Lusitanians.
 Whether the name referred to a discrete deity or was an epithet applied to different deities is arguable.

+Name

+This deity is variously attested as Bandi, Bandei, Bandu, Bandue, Banduae, Bandiae.
+The name is generally attested in the indigenous Galaico-Lusitanian inflection.
+Old scholarship usually recorded this theonym as Bandua due to misunderstanding by mistakenly considering that the theonym was recorded in Latin inflection.

 Epigraphy

-The deity's name is found, in epigraphy, with a series of epithets:
+The deity's name is found, in epigraphy, with a series of epithets, totalling, as of 2025, 47 attestations (including its alternative spellings).
+Some of the epithets include: